pehlivanoglu/HyperSecure_Mail/README.md

 ## Components
 ### Client
 The client component of HyperSecure is a user-friendly terminal interface that allows users to send and receive encrypted emails.
 It uses advanced cryptographic algorithms to ensure that sensitive information is neither stored nor be seen by malicious users and server-side.
-It communicates with the mail-server with HTTPS to ensure secure transmission of messages.
+It communicates with the mail-server via HTTPS to ensure secure transmission of messages.

 ### Mail Server
-The mail-server component ensures emails are securely transmitted and stored encrypted.
-Also stores public keys of users for sending mail from client.
+The mail-server component ensures that emails are securely transmitted and stored encrypted.
+Also stores public keys of users for sending mail from client-side.

 ## Contributing
 We welcome contributions!
 If you would like to contribute, please follow these steps: